GiovannySilva1/Elite-Qualifer/README.md

 ## Install

-These are the steps to setup your location
+These are the steps to setup your local environment to run this application.

+## Usage

+These are the steps to use the application or interact with it.

+### Any optional sections

+You Do